Table of Contents Show

 What should I write in my architecture portfolio introduction?

 Your portfolio introduction should include a brief personal statement (2-3 sentences) that outlines your design philosophy, your educational and professional background, and what type of work you are seeking.
-This text should give reviewers a sense of who you are as a designer before they dive into your projects.
+This text should give reviewers a sense of who you are as a designer before they look at your projects.
 Tailor this introduction to your target audience, whether it is a firm, a university program, or a client.
+For more portfolio writing strategies and structure advice, visit our portfolio tips for young architects.

 How do I write a project description for my portfolio?